VyshnaviVunnamatla/VyshnaviVunnamatla/README.md

 - ### Projects
 - [Global Furniture Sales Dashboard](https://github.com/VyshnaviVunnamatla/Global-Furniture-Sales-Dashboard)- Interactive dashboard on global furniture sales using PowerBI
-- [Image Classification](https://github.com/VyshnaviVunnamatla/Image-Classification)-this classifies the image using python.
+- [Image Classification](https://github.com/VyshnaviVunnamatla/Image-Classification)-This classify images into predefined categories based on patterns and features in the data using machine learning techniques.

 - ### Connect with me:
 - LinkedIn: [Vyshnavi Vunnamatla](https://www.linkedin.com/in/vyshnavi-vunnamatla-429944256/)